Synthetic polarization observations of magnetized pillars in HII regions: Assessing the reliability of the Davis-Chandrasekhar-Fermi method: Discussion

 \section{Discussion}

+In this study, we used synthetic observations to assess the reliability of $850\,\mu\mathrm{m}$ dust polarization as a tracer of magnetic fields in pillars around \HII\ regions, and to evaluate the accuracy of the Davis-Chandrasekhar-Fermi (DCF) method in these environments shaped by external compressions.

-As above mentioned, by comparing the 3D morphology obtained from our simulations with synthetic observations, we find that the linear polarization of thermal dust emission at 850 $\mu$m provides an excellent tracer of the underlying magnetic field morphology.
-In general, the polarization vectors align with the magnetic field lines along the major axis of the pillar, while a hairpin-like morphology is observed at the tip of the pillar.
-This alignment by the \HII\ region is also observed in other MHD numerical simulations \citep[e.g.,][]{Arthur+11}.
+By comparing the 3D morphology obtained from our simulation with synthetic observations, we find that the linear polarization of thermal dust emission provides a reliable tracer of the underlying magnetic field geometry.
+In general, the polarization { pseudo--}vectors align with the magnetic field lines along the major axis of the pillar, while a characteristic hairpin-shaped morphology is observed at the highly compressed tip, consistent with other numerical simulations of R-MHD \citep[e.g.,][]{Arthur2011}.
+Furthermore, our parametric study using the \texttt{POLARIS} radiative transfer code \citep{Reissl2016} shows that the orientation of the synthetic polarization vectors is mathematically invariant to variations in the dust alignment efficiency, such as the fraction of grains of high state $J$ ($f_{\mathrm{high-}J}$) or the inclusion of internal thermal fluctuations (see Appendix~\ref{sec:appendix_polaris_convergence}).
+Because the Rayleigh reduction factor scales both Stokes $Q$ and $U$ equally, its dependence cancels out completely when calculating the polarization angle $\psi$.
+Convergence tests with high ray-tracing resolutions confirm that the observed highly ordered magnetic field morphology is an intrinsic physical feature of the R-MHD simulated pillar, effectively ruling out spatial subsampling artifacts.

-It is important to note that our synthetic observations do not consider the expected instrumental noise and beam-smoothing effects present in real observations.
-However, similar synthetic observations that include instrumental responses have shown that these effects mainly impact spatial resolution without altering the overall polarization morphology \citep[see, e.g.,][]{Juarez+2027}.

-Early numerical tests by \citet{heitsch2001_DCFtestsInNumSims} specifically investigated these observational limitations, revealing that limited telescope resolution and spatial subsampling systematically lead to an overestimation of magnetic field strengths by smoothing out small-scale fluctuations.
-Furthermore, they demonstrated that the standard DCF method fails in weak-field regimes where angular dispersions are large ($\delta\psi \sim 90^\circ$), necessitating corrections to accurately constrain field strengths.
-While incorporating such instrumental effects into our work would enable a more direct comparison with specific telescopes, the findings of \citet{heitsch2001_DCFtestsInNumSims} suggest that these effects primarily impact the estimated field strength rather than the global polarization morphology.

-Despite the idealized nature of our synthetic maps (which should arguably provide the "best case" scenario for the DCF method), we find that the magnetic field strength projected in the plane of the sky inferred via the classical DCF method (Eq. \ref{eq_Bpos_clas_f05}) is systematically larger (by at least a factor of $\sim 4$) than the average field strength directly measured from the simulations.

-This discrepancy, as we mentioned earlier, is likely due to the fact that the process of magnetic field alignment along the pillar main axis is due to external factors.
-This violates the main assumption of equipartition between turbulent kinetic fluctuations and magnetic fluctuations because the magnetic field alignment is driven primarily by the external compression (transverse and axial) of the \HII\ region, rather than the internal dynamics of the pillar.
-In other words, an external agent is responsible for aligning the internal magnetic field during the pillar formation phases.